Stef-00012/Zipline-Android-App/README.md

 This is an android app made to manage your [Zipline V4](https://github.com/diced/zipline/tree/v4) (selfhosted) server and also upload files or shorten URLs.
 You can also share files to the app to upload them.

+# Download

+To download the app, just go to the [latest release](https://github.com/Stef-00012/zipline-android-app/releases/latest) and download the `app-release.apk` file.\
+Or directly download it from [here](https://github.com/Stef-00012/zipline-android-app/releases/latest/download/app-release.apk).

 # Creating a development build

 > [!IMPORTANT]